TylerKimbell/SimpleChecklistManager/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?business=52JZN5PK43T7E&item_name=Simple+Checklist+Manager+Development&currency_code=USD)

 ## Download
+Because the program uses and creates text files (to save the checklists) leaving it in the downloads folder or on the desktop is not recommended.
+You should create an empty folder to put the program in.
 The current version can be found here: https://github.com/TylerKimbell/SimpleChecklistManager/releases